Sandford (Tas.)

 Sandford has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of the suburb of Sandford (Tas.) is around 2,161.
-This represents an increase of 115 people since the 2021 Census, which reported a population of 2,046.
-The change was inferred from AreaSearch's estimate of the resident population at 2,152 following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Sandford's population is estimated at around 2,180 as of May 2026.
+This reflects an increase of 134 people (6.5%) since the 2021 Census, which reported a population of 2,046 people.
+The change is inferred from the resident population of 2,179, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 17 validated new addresses since the Census date.
 This level of population equates to a density ratio of 44 persons per square kilometer.
-Sandford's population growth rate of 5.6% since the 2021 census exceeded the SA4 region (4.9%) and Greater Hobart, marking it as a growth leader in the region.
-Overseas migration contributed approximately 61.0% of overall population gains during recent periods.
+Sandford's 6.5% growth since the 2021 census exceeded the SA4 region (3.9%), along with Greater Hobart, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 61.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected for Sandford.
-The area is projected to increase by 119 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 0.2% in total over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected for Sandford (Tas.).
+The suburb is expected to increase by 114 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.2% in total over the 16 years.

 Frequently Asked Questions - Population